Driolar/SoccerTheory-Pharo/doc/Using SoThebo - The Soccer Theory Board.md

   ### Moving a player or the ball
   Any player and the ball may be separately moved either by drag and drop or through the arrow keys.

-  When *dropping* a shape on the border outside the play field, it is automatically relocated next on the playfield's border line.

   To move a shape with the *arrow keys*, first it must be selected by clicking once on it.
   A selected player is distiguished by a shadow.
   A thin enclosing rectangle border indicates that the ball is selected.
   Each arrow key step moves by one pixel, what is useful for accurate moving.

+  The arrow steps are limited by the play field boundaries.
+  When *dropping* a shape on the border outside the play field, it is automatically relocated nearest on the playfield's border line.
   ### Adding field players
   In order to add a field player to a team, click at the plus sign button having the background color of the concerned team.
-  This will place a new player on the crossing of the halfway line and the upper touchline.
+  This will place a new player on the crossing of the halfway line and the upper touchline ready to be further moved.
   ### Removing field players
   Removing field players is not implemented yet.
   ### Changing ball possession